Assessing the Power-Law Emissivity Assumption in X-ray Reflection Spectroscopy: A Simulation-Based Evaluation of Different Coronal Geometries: Discussion

-In the fitting results of this paper, for a lamppost corona at lower heights ($h = 4~r_g$), we find that fitting with a power-law emissivity profile (fewer free parameters) yields more accurate spin estimates than using a broken power-law model (compare Fig.~\ref{nustar_h_4_30ks_powerlaw_lampost} versus Fig.~\ref{nustar_h_4_30ks_broken_once_lampost}).
+In the fitting results of this paper, for a lamppost corona at lower heights ($h = 4~r_g$), we find that fitting with a power-law emissivity profile (fewer free parameters) yields more accurate spin estimates than using a broken power-law model (compare the top left panel with the bottom left panel in Fig.~\ref{nustar_30ks_lampost}).
 An explanation for this may be that the emissivity profile of a lower heights lamppost corona closely follows a simple power-law (Fig.~\ref{lamppost_emissivity_compare}, blue lines for $h = 4~r_g$) without significant breaks within $R < 20~r_g$.
-When fitting with a broken power-law (Fig.~\ref{nustar_h_4_300ks_broken_once_lampost}), the extra parameter $q_{\rm out}$ increases uncertainties in both $q_{\rm in}$ and $q_{\rm out}$ without improving precision.
+When fitting with a broken power-law, the extra parameter $q_{\rm out}$ increases uncertainties in both $q_{\rm in}$ and $q_{\rm out}$ without improving precision.
 In spectral data analysis, the introduction of additional parameters may lead to parameter degeneracy.
-In our study, fixing $q_{\rm out} = 3$ restores accuracy comparable to the simple power-law case in higher quality of data (For example, 300 ks exposure time data in this paper, see Fig.~\ref{nustar_h_4_300ks_broken_once_q2=3_lampost} versus Fig.~\ref{nustar_h_4_300ks_powerlaw_lampost}).
+In our study, fixing $q_{\rm out} = 3$ restores accuracy comparable to the simple power-law case in higher quality of data (compare the central left panel with the bottom left panel in Fig.~\ref{nustar_300ks_lampost}).

-At higher coronal heights ($h = 10~r_g$; Figs.~\ref{nustar_h_10_300ks_powerlaw_lampost}, \ref{nustar_h_10_300ks_broken_once_lampost}, \ref{nustar_h_10_300ks_broken_once_q2=3_lampost}), fixing $q_{\rm out} = 3$ yields no significant improvement.
+At higher coronal heights ($h = 10~r_g$), fixing $q_{\rm out} = 3$ yields no significant improvement.
 While the broken power-law model formally outperforms the simple power-law for spin fitting, its constraints remain poor: confidence intervals for spin are excessively wide, preventing accurate measurements.

 Fig.~\ref{lamppost_emissivity_compare} confirms that at $h=10~r_g$, the emissivity profile deviates significantly from both simple and broken power-laws, indicating the models' poorer performance relative to $h=4~r_g$.
 For disk-like corona, spin measurements using power-law emissivity profiles remain unsatisfactory even for lower coronal height.
 Fig.~\ref{disk_emissivity_compare} shows that the emissivity profile of disk-like coronae deviates significantly from a power-law shape; this also indicates that the models exhibit poorer performance in disk-like corona cases.